Tasman trail notes

 The track leaves Blue Lake Hut through the forest and climbs onto Lake Constance's moraine dam.
 The lake itself is attractive and set within a dramatic alpine landscape.
 From the dam, a rough and rocky track, marked by snow poles, leads up above bluffs on the west side of the lake.
 Then it descends very steeply in places to the lakehead.
 The track continues across the open upper valley floor and then climbs a steep scree slope in direct fashion to a high terrace.
 From here it is a 500m sidle and climb up to Waiau Pass.

 The route from the pass continues through the rocky and exposed country.
-Take care where turning off the main ridge to follow the poled track route.
-It then drops steeply in places through bluffs to a terrace.
-Then it continues west before descending to the West Branch Waiau River in the valley floor.
-This area is an avalanche hazard zone when conditions are right.
+Take care when turning off the main ridge to follow the poled track route as it then drops steeply in places through bluffs to a terrace.
+Continues west before descending to the West Branch Waiau River in the valley floor.
+This area is an avalanche hazard zone in Spring and early Summer.

 From the valley floor, the track follows the river through thick sub-alpine scrub to the Upper Waiau Forks.
 There is an attractive informal campsite here within a stand of beech trees.